 The Louis Hartlooper Complex is now a cinema for art house films, and it’s perhaps my favourite building in Utrecht.
 It’s a monument built in 1927, in Amsterdamse School style.
 The vertical lines and tainted glass windows are stunning.
 It used to be a police station, but after excessive renovation became a movie theatre.

 Molen De Ster

-A windmill, smack bang in the centre of town?
+A real Dutch windmill, in the middle of the city?
 Absolutely!
-Utrecht actually has more than one windmill near the city centre, and of one them is rather easy to visit: Molen de Ster in the popular Lombok neighborhood.
+Utrecht actually has more than one windmill near the city centre, and of one them, is rather easy to visit: Molen De Ster, in the popular Lombok neighbourhood, just a few minutes walk from the central station.
 The windmill was built in 1739 and beautifully restored.
 You can have a drink in the little café.

 Who knows best about hidden gems?
 Locals, that’s right!
 Every Saturday and Sunday (and in summer on Wednesdays) you can join a local on a free walking tour through the centre of town and you will hear the most amazing stories.
 Like why there was a battle on between Miffy and Hello Kitty, and where poor people in Utrecht were once tucked away.
 Highly recommend.